demisto/content/Packs/ModulesManagement/Scripts/GetInstances/README.md

-Returns all the Instance that existing in xsoar
+Returns all the instances existing in Cortex XSOAR.

 ## Script Data
 ---